 First off, hello!
 I’m Hilary — many people know me as The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind this website Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have helped thousands of families start an induction and I’ve seen how long it would take, so I understand how confusing this is.

-Often an induction of labour is started for medical reasons.
+Often an induction of labor is started for medical reasons.
 Your health care provider would think that your baby is going to do better outside than in your womb.
 As your due date approaches, this decision can come up more frequently for pregnant people.
+Also, some people chose to have an induction (that is called an elective induction).
+We’ll talk more about the reasons going forward, but that truly is your first step.

 How Long Will Your Induction Take?